 Read Also: Makeup and Hair Ideas for Your Wedding Day

 Letting fashion overrule your personal comfort and style

 A dress that is trendy this year is not necessarily going to translate in the years to come – just think of the oversized puffy sleeves from the 1980s.

 Brides that want to look good and feel good tend to find their dream dress balances a style that flatters their features without impinging on confidence or movement.

-If you would like more information on selecting the perfect gown for your special day, please contact our friendly team and arrange an appointment on 02 9635 3311 or visit www.bridalsecrets.com.au
+If you would like more information on selecting the perfect bridal gown Sydney for your special day, please contact our friendly team and arrange an appointment on 02 9635 3311 or visit www.bridalsecrets.com.au